projectmesa/mesa/paper/paper.md

     space = ContinuousSpace(x_max, y_max, torus=True)
     space.move_agent(agent, (new_x, new_y))
 ```
+The new cell-based spaces are feature complete but still in experimental state.
+A new ContinuousSpace implementation is in active development.

 ### Time advancement
 Typically, ABMs rely on incremental time progression or ticks.
 For each tick, the step method of the model is called.
 This activates the agents in some way.
 The most frequently implemented approach is shown below, which runs a model for 100 ticks.